albinekcom/NotNilChallenge/README.md

-# Not Nil Cahllenge
+# Not Nil Challenge

-Comparing performance of `not nil` options.
+Comparing performance of `not nil` syntax variations.